 Some companies call on dedicated employees to serve in a pseudo-influencer role.

 Many businesses are tapping into their existing fan base.

-Nearly 70% of companies are already using employees as advocates on social media or plan to in the future.
+Nearly 70% of companies are using or plan to use employees as advocates on social media.

 EveryoneSocial reports that content shared by employees reaches 561% further than the same content shared through a brand’s official social media channels.

 The majority of marketers are using their employees in brand advocacy roles.